bekirdag/reactGlass/README.md

 After building, open either of the static demo pages in `demos/` with a simple file server:

 - `demos/component-demo.html` – uses the `ReactGlass` component with different presets.
-- `demos/hook-demo.html` – shows `useLiquidGL` in a grid of feature blocks.
+- `demos/hook-demo.html` – shows `useReactGlass` in a grid of feature blocks.

 ## Usage